| Erin Ptah ( @ 2008-05-26 04:52 pm UTC |

 "Mr. Birdman?
 A Jon Stewart here to see you."

-Judy broke off her monologue with a kind of strangled squeak.
+Judy broke off her monologue with a strangled squeak.
 Harvey decided to ignore it.

 "Send him in."